xcat2/xcat-core/docs/source/guides/admin-guides/basic_concepts/network_planning/xcat_net_planning.rst

 This approach is most often used with stateless nodes because that environment is more dynamic.
 It can possibly be used with stateful nodes (with a little more effort), but that type of node doesn't netboot nearly as often so a more manual operation (snmove) is needed in that case move a node to different SNs.

-It is best to have the SNs be as robust as possible, for example, if they are diskfull, configure them with at least 2 disks that are RAID'ed together.
+It is best to have the SNs be as robust as possible, for example, if they are diskful, configure them with at least 2 disks that are RAID'ed together.

 In smaller clusters, the management node (MN) can be part of the SN pool with one other SN.